PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 runner calls remain in the lowerer.
 The efficiency fixture now exercises the explicit no-layout phase and retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The terminal-boundary layout cluster is now characterized without production changes.
+This fixed-target, zero-argument cluster shares one pass-state scope across dual-MUL/CONCAT, boundary-input, PAD, layout-transpose, and transpose- gather channel-fanout owners in that order.
+Every owner receives the main ModelIR, session layout state, session diagnostics, and the shared scope.
+Its sole call remains between the final InstanceNorm dual-stat residual-add/resize rewrite and the terminal layout-optimization conditional.
+The eventual phase should expose five stable IDs in a dedicated direct-owner module while preserving the PAD-after-boundary and transpose-after-PAD recovery sequence.